Welcome to Congregation Beth Ami of Santa Rosa, California.

-Sonoma county public health orders are now allowing us to conduct in person Shabbat morning services, and indoor meetings.
-We will also have the sanctuary open on Friday evenings when Rabbi Miller is on site.
+We are now conducting in person Shabbat morning services, and some indoor meetings, while most evening services and meetings remain on Zoom.
+We will also have the sanctuary open on Friday evenings for special speakers and occasions.
 Our Shabbat services are a true hybrid with active participants on Zoom.
-Mask mandates have been lifted for our situation, though people can and do wear them.
+Mask mandates have been lifted for our situation, though people should and do wear them.
 See Beth Ami Virtual Week for details.

 Fridays on Zoom, also the sanctuary will be open when Rabbi Miller is on site: We begin at 5:45 p.m. with a song and a story for the kids (and the kid at heart), followed by Kabbalat Shabbat with Rabbi Miller on first Fridays.
 On other Fridays, Lisa Iskin leads a short and very sweet musical Shabbat service at 6:00 pm, concluding with our communal Kiddush at about 6:30 pm.
 We hope that joining as a community in this way, will lift all of our spirits, with the beauty and holiness of Shabbat.